nobodxbodon/DiOc/How to install Glassfish 4.0 in Ubuntu 12.04.3 x64.md

 Admin Port: 4848
 Command start-domain executed successfully.
 </pre>
+A domain is a set of one or more GlassFish Server instances managed by one administration server.
+Default GlassFish Server’s port number: 8080.
+Default administration server’s port number: 4848.
+Administration user name: admin; password: none.

-In order to visit admin page (your_server_id:4848) remotely, need to enable secure admin:
+In order to visit admin page (your_server_id:4848) remotely, you need to enable secure admin:
 <pre># asadmin enable-secure-admin
 Enter admin user name>  admin
 Enter admin password for user "admin">